LaVerdiere's

 LaVerdiere's Super Drug Stores (often called LaVerdiere's) was a pharmacy chain based in Waterville, Maine.
-At its peak, the company operated more than 70 stores in small towns throughout Maine, New Hampshire and Vermont.
+At its peak, the company operated more than 70 stores in small towns throughout Maine, New Hampshire, and Vermont.
 Aside from the pharmacy, the stores sold general items, as well as toys and Halloween and Christmas decorations.
 In the 1980s, some LaVerdiere's locations featured an arcade, called Action Family Arcade.
 LaVerdiere's operated 42 Action Family Arcades in the 1980s.

 In 1994, Rite Aid purchased the company as part of its expansion into Northern New England.
 Company president Stephen LaVerdiere cited repeal of the state's blue laws as a factor making it more difficult to compete with national chains:

-Evariste LaVerdiere founded the company on Main St., Waterville, Maine in 1922 with a news stand that grew into a soda fountain and later a drug store.
+Evariste LaVerdiere founded the company on Main Street in Waterville, Maine in 1922 with a news stand which grew into a soda fountain and later a drug store.
+Rite Aid's successor in Maine, Walgreens, operate in many of the former LaVerdiere's locations into the mid 2020s.

-Rite Aid's successor in Maine, Walgreens, continues to operate in many of the former LaVerdiere's locations to this day.
+In 2023, Rite Aid, the successor to LaVerdiere's, filed for Chapter 11 bankruptcy.
+On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in 2 years, listing assets and liabilities between $1 billion and $10 billion, blaming financial challenges such as debt, increased competition, and inflation.

 In pop culture

-LaVerdiere's, and its somewhat infamous Halloween goods aisle, were described in some detail in Stephen King's novella The Sun Dog:
+LaVerdiere's and its somewhat infamous Halloween goods aisle, were described in some detail in Stephen King's novella The Sun Dog: